helenclx/leilukin-site/src/articles/myarticles/accessible-footnotes.md

 ## Wrapping Up

 Creating and maintaining footnotes on web pages is tricky, so I hope my article about accessible footnotes is helpful if you want to create them.

+I am still not completely certain if my method is the best, although I tried to the best of my abilities, so I am interested in hearing feedback for my way of implementing accessible footnotes.